 HSA vs. FSA: Which makes sense for you?

-Both health savings accounts (HSAs) and flexible spending accounts (also known as flexible spending arrangements) (FSAs) are government-supported savings programs that can make medical expenses, including vision care, more affordable.
+Both health savings accounts (HSAs) and flexible spending accounts (FSAs) are government-supported savings programs that can make medical expenses, including vision care, more affordable.

 FSAs are tax-advantaged savings accounts in which you can put aside funds to cover qualified medical expenses.
 In most cases, your money must be spent during the same calendar year it was set aside, and the funds do not earn interest.